jvalue/jayvee/rfc/0002-mobility-extension.md

   filetype: string //The MIME type of the file taken from the Content-Type header (for HTTP requests only) Otherwise inferred from the file extension, default application/octet-stream for unknown or missing file extensions

-  content: string | ArrayBuffer //The content of the file as a string Or maybe a byte array instead }
+  content: ArrayBuffer //The content of the file as a ArrayBuffer }
 ```
 ### io-datatype FileSystem *(Requires implementation from scratch)*